 My first street food business was a mobile juice bar (which I still run today).

-This growth has mainly been in the bricks and mortar type of businesses along with vegan products in supermarkets.
+This growth has mainly been in the brick-and-mortar type of businesses along with vegan products in supermarkets.

 This means there is arguably still a lot more demand and space in the food truck industry for vegan food truck businesses.